jaison-lee/federated-learning/TP4/README.md

 - Regenerate the dataset with non-iid option activated
 - Run the experiments with `prop` equivalent to 0, 0.1, 0.3 and 0.5.
 Display a graph G2 where the x-axis represents the number of malicious clients and the y-axis represents the accuracy of the final model.
 What are your observations?

+We can still see that the performance of the model decreases as number of malicious client increases.
+However, the effect of malicious client on the performance of the model is even higher comparing to their result when the dataset is iid.
+Especially, the accuracy drop significantly when prop=0.3 and 0.5.

 ![Graph G2](/TP4/ex3.no_median.G2.png)

 ![Loss](/TP4/ex3.no_median.loss.png)